 Here are a few common digital marketing tactics to consider:

 Generate new leads and increase traffic to your website with paid advertising.
 Purchase placements on a third-party site or app to highlight your practice.
 Strategies can be customized to fit your budget, and if you’re willing to invest the time, you can even manage your paid search medical marketing campaign on your own.

 Roughly 2.8 billion people have a social media presence, making popular platforms like Facebook, Twitter, and Instagram a great place to connect with potential patients.
 Choose the sites that best align with your business goals, share relevant content on a regular basis, and engage with your target audience.

 Adding a blog to your practice website can effectively promote your services, boost search rankings, and attract new patients.
 For best results, craft posts around specific services offered at your practice, answer patients’ frequently asked questions, and consistently share new content to keep readers coming back for more.

 Over the past couple of years, the majority of Google searches have been conducted on mobile devices — including patients looking for a new doctor.
 If your practice doesn’t have a mobile-friendly website, Google’s mobile-first strategy will likely push it down in the rankings.
 Not only that, reading the content will be a struggle for patients searching on a mobile device, so it’s possible they’ll give up and move on to another provider.

-Are your current marketing efforts effective?
+Are your current healthcare marketing efforts effective?
 Read the blog post “How to tell whether your practice marketing is working” to see if your hard work is paying off.